DerWeh/gftools/docs/source/index.rst

 :Release: |version|
 :Date: |today|

-This reference manual details functions, modules, and objects included in GfTools, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in `GfTool`, describing what they are and what they do.

 .. toctree::